kdeldycke/kevin-deldycke-blog/content/posts/text-date-document-processing-commands.md

         :::shell-session
         $ gawk -i inplace -v INPLACE_SUFFIX=.bak '!/^- \[(Contribute|Contributing|Licence|License)\]\(#.+\)$/{print}' ./readme.md

+  * Use `sed` address ranges to spot, in a Markdown file, all blocks led by a `:::` directive, and terminated by a blank line.
+Then replace in each of these matched blocks the `a` letter by `XXX`.
+Notice how `a` occurences outside the blocks are not replaced by `XXX`:

+        ```shell-session
+        $ cat ./example.md

+        This is a code block:

+        :::shell-session
+        $ apache
+        $ java
+        $ python

+        This is another block:

+        :::shell-session
+        $ rust
+        $ haskell
+        $ javascript

+        This is a random sentence.

+        $ sed "/:::/,/^$/ s/a/XXX/g" ./example.md

+        This is a code block:

+        :::shell-session
+        $ XXXpXXXche
+        $ jXXXvXXX
+        $ python

+        This is another block:

+        :::shell-session
+        $ rust
+        $ hXXXskell
+        $ jXXXvXXXscript

+        This is a random sentence.
+        ```

   * Append the content of the `addendum.txt` file to all `.markdown` files:

         :::shell-session